breigo/playground-58w4djk5/markdowns/enumerables.md

 # Enumerables in .Net

 We start with **Enumerables**.
-An enumerable in .Net is an object that allows you to enumerate a collection elements.
+An enumerable in .Net is an object that allows you to enumerate a collection of elements.

 ## Arrays